Do I need to bring anything?

 Can I float if I am pregnant?

 Definitely.
 Floating can relieve a lot of the aches and pains due to pregnancy.
-If you are in your first trimester, or have any concerns, please consult with your physician before coming in.
+If you are in your first trimester, please consult with your physician before coming in.

 Can I float if I'm sick or suffering from allergies?